Recycle Your Christmas Cards To Help Protect The Rainforest

 Expert Opinion“While e-cards and Season’s greetings sent via email and social media are great alternatives, many of us still send and receive cards at Christmas.
 Recycling them is such a simple thing to do and reduces our environmental impact.

 Last year was a test run to see if we could make the campaign a success so this year we’re hoping to make an even bigger impact and get people thinking about the changes they can make to reduce our impact.
 We hope we can count on the public’s help again and beat the 264.50kg of cards recycled in 2018 and support even more vital reforestation projects in the UK and overseas.”
-Sarah Ball - Director of Group and Business Legal Services Operations
+Sarah Ball - Director of Operations

 Trees and woodland areas are vital in helping reduce climate change, prevent flooding, reducing soil erosion and providing homes to wildlife.
 Figures suggest that only 13% of the UK's total land area is covered in trees, compared with an average elsewhere in the EU of about 35%.